Safer anchoring using an anchor chain length calculator! What scope is really needed?

 English: Article in Winter 2021 Latitudes & Attitudes.

-Feedback for improvements, new features, or bug reports are always welcome!
+Feedback for improvements, new features, or bug reports is always welcome!
 Please leave it as a comment on this page.
 Mark it as ‚private‘ if you do not want others to see this feedback.